 The companion web page Print to a specific printer demonstrates how to select individual printers without affecting the default.
 This page provides simple tools to store the preferred printer in the document's properties and to print to the named printer without affecting the default printer.

-The first option 'Associate Document with a Printer' reads the list of available printers from Windows and presents them in a list box (see illustration below).
+The main option 'Associate Document with a Printer' reads the list of available printers from Windows and presents them in a list box (see illustration below).
 The currently active printer is offered as the default selection.
 If a printer is already associated with the document, the associated printer is offered as the default selection.
 If the associated printer is not available, no printer is offered as the selection.

 The function then writes the printer name to a custom document property 'Associated Printer'.

 While it would be possible to intercept the print command, I prefer to offer a separate command to print to the printer indicated in the custom property field.
-The second command on the toolbar looks for the custom property entry and, if it contains a printer name, will check whether that printer is available.
+The print command on the toolbar looks for the custom property entry and, if it contains a printer name, will check whether that printer is available.

-If there is no custom printer property of the named printer is not available, it offers the opportunity to print to the active printer or to cancel.
+If the named printer is not available, it offers the opportunity to print to the active printer or to cancel.

 Word does not store information about the specific printer intended to print the document, and as the current printer to a large extent determines the formatting of the document, it would be useful to be able to store this information and set the active printer to the printer stored in the document.